pantheon-systems/terminus/docs/Helpers/InputHelper.md

 ##### Parameters:
     [array] $arg_options Elements as follow:
-    -array  args    The args passed in from argv -string key     Args key to search for
-    -string message Prompt for STDOUT
+    -array   args          The args passed in from argv -Site[]  choices       An array of sites to use as options -string  key           Args key to search for -string  message       Prompt for STDOUT

 ##### Return:
     [string] Site name